gabrielmarcano/esp32-roaster/README.md

 The ESP32 also act as a server for controlling the motor states, showing the temperature and humidity with gauges, and showing the remaining time in the timer.
 The server uses [SSE](https://developer.mozilla.org/en-US/docs/Web/API/Server-sent_events) to update the values on the web.

-The web interface can _read_ all values, and can only _write_ to the motor states values.
+The web interface can _read_ all values, and can only _write_ to the motor states and timer values.

 OTA updates are available thanks to [ElegantOTA](https://github.com/ayushsharma82/ElegantOTA).